On facing abuse

 Being in an abusive situation feels a little like being imprisoned.
 You take each day as it comes, and focus on surviving that day without considering anything but the present.
 It’s only later, when you’re no longer in an abusive situation, that it’s possible to truly make sense of the past, to connect seemingly independent events so as to view the past as a coherent whole (in all its wretchedness) — something it may have been impossible to do whilst still in an abusive situation simply because of having had to focus on getting through each day independently.
 And, for exactly the same reason, constructing a vision of the future could seem every bit as difficult as making sense of the past.

 It may feel as though there is no future when one is in an abusive situation; there may just be the present.
 Once one is no longer in an abusive situation, accepting the past and integrating one’s knowledge of it with what one imagines of the future isn’t easy.
 It’s a long, often arduous, journey which (even if one is lucky enough to have support) is not made any easier by the seeming omnipresence of triggers that have the potential to remind one of abuse.

 Knowing that there may not have been much you could have done to change the course of events in the past detracts from the 'kindergarten spirituality' (to borrow a term Mark Doty used in Heaven's Coast in another context) which enables all of us to believe that each one of us alone charts the course of our own life.
 And knowing that violence has an awful tendency to travel through generations is anything but reassuring.

-Update: It's also worth bearing in mind that the line of thought which says that abused persons should file cases against their abusers often completely ignores both the dynamics of abusive relationships and ground realities.
+nb: The line of thought which says that abused persons should file cases against their abusers often completely ignores both the dynamics of abusive relationships and ground realities.
 If not anything else, invoking and 'working' the legal system requires more attentiveness than most of us have on our best days; to expect an abused person to be able to leverage the legal system to address abuse is optimistic (to say the least).